marsanatta/percentile-calculator/README.md

 }
 ```
 #### Update Current Percentiles
-Iterate all the response buckets, count up for the response
+Iterate all the response buckets, and count up for the response
- time occurrence, if current percentage is over than the target percentage, it's the point
+ time occurrence.
+If current percentage is over than the target percentage, it's the point
  where the target percentile is.

 PercentileCalculator.java: